KhoaLeQuangMinh/Liver_Segmentation/README.md

 *   *Status:* `notebooks/LTS_version3.ipynb`

 ### Experiment 4: Cascade Classifier & Specialist Ensemble (🏆 Best Performance)
 *   **Hypothesis:** A single model struggles to balance "finding the liver" and "segmenting the tumor."
-A specialized pipeline should perform better (I got this idea from @NDK2212 and I want to apply the classification with my current version 2 pipeline).
+A specialized pipeline should perform better (I got this idea from @NDK2212, Nguyen Duc Khang from AIMA Warm-up Program, and I want to apply the classification with my current version 2 pipeline).
 *   **Approach:** Designed a multi-stage **Cascade Pipeline**:
     1.  **Slice Classification:** A lightweight binary classifier filters slices as "Liver-containing" vs. "Background."
     2.  **Specialist Segmentation:**